screeny05/sortOfFtp.js/README.md

 Edit the config.js to your liking and hit `node app` For better understandment of the config-file, have a look at [config.js](config.example.js)

+## License:
+MIT

+### Thanks:
+DanBrooker for his more than excelent file-icons less-styles for atom: [DanBrooker/file-icons](https://github.com/DanBrooker/file-icons)